Ivancaminal72/mcv-m5/README.md

 #### Accuracy of train/test
 Accuracy Train: 97.7 %;  <br/>
 Accuracy Test: 95.2 %  <br/>
-The accuracy of train is better  than in the test set, as we expected.
+The accuracy of train is better than in the test set, as expected.

-#### For the this case which one provides better results, crop or resize?
+#### For this case which one provides better results, crop or resize?
-On this dataset crop useless because images are already cropped, so resize it’s better.
+On this dataset crop useless because images are already cropped, so resize is better.

 ####  Where does the mean subtraction takes place?
 The mean subtraction takes place in the ImageDataGenerator, setting norm_featurewise_center to ‘True’.